GJasonAnderson/fps-leader/docs/index.md

   <h4>Fusion is an overnight weekend retreat that begins on Friday evening and ends on Sunday afternoon.
 Leaders and students will stay in a local host home for fellowship, small group time, meals, and some sleep each night.
 Music, worship, speaker messages, and just-for-fun events are experienced Friday night and throughout the day Saturday.
 The weekend closes out on Sunday at your local Faith Promise campus.</h4>
 </details>

-## Student Registration
+## Student Registration & Scholarships
 Direct your students and their parents to [the official Fusion 2019 website](http://fpstudents.org/events/fusion-2019) for more info and the online registration form.
+Please don't let the $50 cost keep any of your students away - if they need help, complete this [Fusion Scholarship Application](scholarship.pdf) and get it to Taylor Henry [by email](mailto:fpsglobal@faithpromise.org) or in person on Wednesday night.

 ## Leader Registration
 [Fusion 2019 Leader Registration](https://my.faithpromise.org/portal/get_form.aspx?id=bad6d912-5be3-4035-8018-f97b6930be56) is open now, and it's FREE - get it done ASAP!